The Economically Active Population Survey (EAPS) offers quarterly and annual data on the labour market in Spain.

-The calculation of variation coefficients of the main variables is carried out each time the survey is compiled and are disseminated in its publication and in subsequent quality reports.
 For further details, see the item regarding sampling errors within the Results section of theEAPS website .

-Regarding the assessment of non-sampling errors, the user is referred to the aforementioned annual assessment report of the survey.
+For more information regarding the assessment of non-sampling errors, the user is referred to the aforementioned annual assessment report of the survey.

 The data is published the month after the reference quarter, therefore the time that elapses from the reference period to the publication of the figures is 23 to 30 days.